IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Position to a key within the EzNoSQL database
 Issues a request to locate a specific key value (or a key value greater than or equal to) the desired key range.
 When the key value length is zero, positioning will be to the first or last document in the database based on the search order parameter: a search order (specifed with the znsq_open API)Ez of forward (default) will position to the first document, while backward will position to the last document.
 Following a successful position, a result_set token is returned which is then used as input for subsequent sequential retrieves or updates/deletes.
 Positioning is therefore required prior to issuing the znsq_next_result, znsq_update_result, or the znsq_delete_result APIs.
-Postioning can be terminated by using the znsq_close_result API.
+Postioning should be terminated by using the znsq_close_result API in order to release the result_set.

 #### Parameters